Genesis 1:26-30

 He was a comfort when I broke my arms

-(so many times that I don’t know how many times they’ve been broken
+(so many times that I don’t know how many times they’ve been

 – once while it was still in a cast.